 Pre-Qualification Tool

-Reducing drop-off and increasing trust through upfront eligibility insights
+Reducing drop-off and increasing trust through upfront eligibility insights.

 Overview

+The Pre-Qualification Tool was introduced as a key enhancement to the Deko finance application journey, addressing one of the most critical drop-off points: user hesitation before applying for finance.
 Many customers abandoned the process due to uncertainty around approval and concerns about negatively impacting their credit score.
 The goal of this project was to introduce a low-friction, confidence-building step that would allow users to check their eligibility upfront through a soft credit check, without affecting their credit profile.
+By providing early feedback on loan eligibility and potential borrowing limits, the tool aimed to increase trust, reduce uncertainty, and improve conversion across the application funnel.

 My Role